 Gut fermentation syndrome, or Auto-Brewery Syndrome, is a condition where endogenous fermentation by fungi or bacteria produces ethanol in the gastrointestinal system.
 Signs and symptoms of Auto-Brewery Syndrome mimic alcohol intoxication without alcohol intake.
 It is essential to rule out other etiologies before diagnosing Auto-Brewery Syndrome.
 Elevated blood or breath ethanol levels after a carbohydrate challenge confirm the diagnosis.
 Management of Auto-Brewery Syndrome includes diet modification of low carbohydrate and high protein in addition to drug therapy.

 Samutsakorn DK.
 The intoxicated man who did not drink: a case of Auto-Brewery Syndrome.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(2).